Nicolapps/mapkit-react/README.md

 You can see all the supported parameters in Storybook (see above).

+## Features
+A complete list of MapKit JS features supported by this library is available on the [Supported MapKit JS features](support.md) page.

 ## Contributing
 If you have a question or an idea, you can create an issue.
 Pull requests are welcome!
 If you want to contribute, don’t hesitate to look into the unassigned issues.